Floorp-Projects/Floorp/remote/doc/Architecture.md

 Connecting to Websocket endpoints
 ---------------------------------

-Each target's websocket URL will be registered as a HTTP enpoint via `server/HTTPD:registerPathHandler`.
+Each target's websocket URL will be registered as a HTTP endpoint via `server/HTTPD:registerPathHandler`.
 (This registration is done from `RemoteAgent:init`) Once a HTTP request happens, `server/HTTPD` will call the `handle` method on the object passed to `registerPathHandler`.
 For static endpoints registered by `JSONHandler`, this will call `JSONHandler:handle` and return a JSON string as http body.